 The Pea Puffer has a small, rounded body with a golden back that blends into a white or tan belly.
 Their back is covered in dark brown to black spots.
 Like many other puffers, their body is fairly round with eyes that slightly protrude from their pointed head.
 Their tail tapers to a point with a minimized dorsal fin and absent pelvic fins.

-Due to their aggressive nature, there are few, if any, species that can be kept in the same system.
-Most systems containing Pea Puffers will ONLY have Pea Puffers and no other fish.
-If you are adding these fish to a pre-established tank, be sure they are the last to be added.
-It is best to always add the most aggressive species to a mixed-species tank last to give others room to call their own and places to hide.
+Due to their aggressive nature, there are few species that can be kept in the same aquarium.
+Most aquariums containing Pea Puffers will ONLY have Pea Puffers and no other fish.
+If putting them with other fish species, slow swimming fish will be nibbled on, so only fast swimmers should be housed with pufferfish.
+If you are adding these fish to an established aquarium, be sure they are the last to be added.
+It is best to always add the most aggressive species to a mixed-species tank last to give others room to call their own and claim places to hide.

 Pea Puffer Habitat and Care

-Pea Puffers like a well-maintained tank with lots of plants to hide in.
-Given their small nature, they are used to being snacks for larger fish, so lots of cover, with either plants or other décor items, is critical to their overall stress level.
-However, keep in mind that lots of aquarium plants may affect your pH and oxygen levels, so make sure your tank can handle the bioload.
+Pea Puffers like a well-maintained aquarium with lots of plants to hide in.
+Given their small nature, they are used to being snacks for larger fish, so providing cover, with either plants or other décor items, is critical to reducing their stress level.
+However, keep in mind that aquarium plants may affect your pH and oxygen levels, so make sure your tank can handle the bioload.

 Pea Puffer Diet and Feeding

-Pea Puffers are carnivorous and require lots of animal-based proteins in their diet.
+Pea Puffers are carnivorous and require animal-based proteins in their diet.
 This will likely mean a wide variety of frozen foods in addition to a carnivore pellet.
-Keep in mind that most of the vitamin content is lacking in frozen diets, so a pelleted diet must be incorporated to keep your Pea Puffer healthy.
-If your Pea Puffer is reluctant to eat a pelleted diet, be sure to feed a varied diet in order to round out their nutritional intake.
+Keep in mind that vitamin content may become diminished in frozen diets, so a pelleted diet must be included to keep your Pea Puffer healthy.
+If your Pea Puffer is reluctant to eat a pelleted diet, be sure to feed a varied diet to round out their nutritional intake.

-As with many species, if all your fish are roughly the same age and being fed the same diet, the female Pea Puffers will tend to be larger than males.
-Males also tend to have a black line on their belly.
+As with many fish species, if all your puffers are roughly the same age and being fed the same diet, the female Pea Puffers will tend to be larger than males.
+Males also may have a black line on their belly.

 Breeding the Pea Puffer